w3c/wai-interactive-lists/README.md

 - Open a new cmd window
 - `gem install jekyll bundler`

-### One-time Config
+### One-time Config for all set-ups

-- `git clone http.... wai-XXX`
+- `git clone http.... wai-XXX` - check that `_data/navigation.yml` is indeed a symb link
 - `cd .../wai-XXX`
-- `git submodule update --init --remote`
+- `git submodule update --init --remote` - pulls in the content under `_external/`
-- `bundle install`
+- `bundle install` - install all the Gems (modules)
 - `netlify link` accept the git remote option or otherwise find the w3c\site that exists for the repo

 ### Build and Serve

-- `netlify build && netlify dev` - no file watch, HMR etc so type ^C and re run to re build

-The netlify build runs these two commands so is usually more convenient

 - `git submodule update --init --remote` update various shared resources like the navigation and languages
 - `bundle exec jekyll build --config '_config.yml,_config_staging.yml'` - run Jekyll SSG to build the site
+- `netlify build` command runs both of the above for convenience
+- `netlify dev` runs a dev webserver server and open the website in a browser - no file watch, HMR etc so type ^C and re run to re build